appneural-operation/Departments-SOP/Talent Acquisition & Onboarding SOPs/SOP8-Conducting Interviews.md

-#  SOP for Conducting Interviews
+# 🧾 SOP for Conducting Interviews

 ## **1. Purpose**

-This SOP defines the structured process for conducting interviews at **APPNEURAL Pvt.
-Ltd.**, including **role-based Aptitude / Assessment Tests**.
+This SOP provides a structured, fair, and role-specific process for conducting interviews at **APPNEURAL Pvt.
+Ltd.**.
 It ensures:
-- Fair and unbiased assessment
-- Standardized interview procedures
+- Standardized interview rounds
+- Objective evaluation using templates
-- Proper documentation and feedback collection
+- Proper documentation of all decisions
-- Compliance with company policies and data privacy laws
+- Clear communication with candidates including rejected scenarios

 ---

 ## **2. Scope**
-This SOP applies to:
+Applies to:
 - All open positions approved via Job Requisition Form (JRF)
-- HR Recruiters, Hiring Managers, Department Heads, and Interview Panel Members
+- HR, Hiring Managers, Department Heads, and Interview Panel Members

-It covers:
+Covers:
-- Role-specific Aptitude / Assessment Test round
+- Aptitude / Assessment Test (role-based)
-- Technical, managerial, HR/behavioral, and final rounds
+- Technical, Managerial, HR/Behavioral, and Final/CEO rounds
+- Candidate evaluation and shortlisting
-- Scheduling, evaluation, and candidate communication
+- Communication with selected and rejected candidates

 ---